 U.S. Department of Justice

-The U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office) has announced a call for nominations for the 2013 L. Anthony Sutin Civic Imagination Award.
-The Sutin Civic Imagination Award, which will be presented during a ceremony in the award-winner’s local community, recognizes the efforts of collaborative partnerships within the community.
+The U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office) has announced a call for nominations for the 2014 L. Anthony Sutin Civic Imagination Award.
+The Sutin Civic Imagination Award recognizes the efforts of collaborative partnerships within the community.
 This honor is bestowed upon a team of law enforcement and community members whose innovative civic interaction has transformed public safety in their community.

 Nominees are those actively engaged with the community in a multifaceted manner that has been sustained over time and has resulted in positive, observable public safety outcomes.
 The award may be given to a team of two or more individuals—at least one law enforcement officer and one community member—involved in a high-impact collaboration that may involve a single project or pattern of transformative projects that best exemplifies community policing.

 An ideal nominee team:

 This year, the winning team will receive a $25,000 award from the Community Policing Development Microgrant Program.
 This award will provide funding to the team in order to continue their award-winning work, demonstrating the COPS Office’s commitment to this important work from the winning team.
 The type of work and deliverables (if any) will be contingent on the nature and scope of the work that the team is accomplishing and will be determined by the COPS Office.